alex-truby/blog/content/posts/baja-water-2025.md

 To assess precipitation trends, I relied on the ‘UCSB-CHG/CHIRPS/DAILY’ dataset from GEE.
 CHIRPS (Climate Hazards Group InfraRed Precipitation with Station data) provides daily global precipitation estimates at a 5.5 km resolution, spanning from 1981 to the present.
 Its combination of high spatial resolution and multi-decade temporal coverage makes it a go-to dataset for researchers and practitioners in the EO community.

 Using CHIRPS data, I calculated the annual average rate of change in precipitation across BCS from 2013 to 2023 by fitting a linear trend to the time series data.
-Rather than total precipitation volume within each basin, this approach captures how much rain falls on average in each basin per year, making it easier to compare trends across basins of different areas.
+Rather than total precipitation volume within each basin, this approach captures how much total rain falls on average for each location in each basin per year, making it easier to compare trends across basins of different areas.
 The results are sobering: every hydroshed in BCS shows a decline in precipitation over this period.
 The most pronounced decreases are found near Cabo San Lucas, one of the peninsula’s fastest-growing municipalities fueled by a booming tourism industry.

 <!-- <iframe src="/charts/baja_water/basin_precip_map.html" style="width: 100%; height: 400px; border: none;"> </iframe> -->
 <iframe src="/blog/charts/baja_water/basin_precip_map.html" style="width: 100%; height: 400px; border: none;"> </iframe>